Best Free Football APIs in 2026 - Honest Comparison

 Who should use it

-TheSportsDB works well for hobby projects, personal dashboards, and applications where approximate data is acceptable.
-The 617 soccer leagues provide broad coverage, and the 30 req/min rate limit is generous for a free tier.
-However, the crowd-sourced nature means you may encounter gaps, delays, or inaccuracies - particularly for smaller leagues.
-If data accuracy is critical to your application, a commercial API is the safer bet.
+TheSportsDB works for hobby dashboards and personal projects where approximate, crowd-sourced data is acceptable.
+The 617 soccer leagues provide broad coverage and the 30 req/min rate limit is generous for a free tier - but the data is community-edited, not professionally maintained.

 Sportmonks Free Tier